What do Montessori schools teach? And how do they teach different subjects?

 In secondary schools, some science lectures are given.
 There also might be some textbook learning at this level.
 This is especially true in high school, where provincial curricular requirements must be met.

-Teachers take advantage of the sensitive period for reading—between the ages of three and five—during which children are more able to learn how to read.
+In the Montessori reading curriculum, teachers take advantage of the sensitive period for reading—between the ages of three and five—during which children are more able to learn how to read.
 Children first learn to read (and write) through concrete material and sensory activities.
 For instance, they learn to trace sandpaper letters, and how to hold a pencil and control its use.
 This allows them to develop fine motor skills, and learn through many of their senses.